syncthing/syncthing/README.md

 Signed Releases
 ---------------

-As of v0.7.0 and onwards, git tags and release binaries are GPG signed with the key BCE524C7 (http://nym.se/gpg.txt).
+As of v0.10.15 and onwards, git tags and release binaries are GPG signed with the key D26E6ED000654A3E (see http://syncthing.net/security.html).
 For release binaries, MD5 and SHA1 checksums are calculated and signed, available in the md5sum.txt.asc and sha1sum.txt.asc files.

 Documentation
 =============